HDRP Newsletter, September 2022

 Challenges and Opportunities for Addressing Financial Hardship as Part of Cancer Care Delivery

 On October 6, from 12pm – 4:30pm ET, NCI will host Challenges and Opportunities for Addressing Financial Hardship as Part of Cancer Care Delivery.
 In 2020, the National Cancer Institute (NCI) awarded administrative supplements to 11 NCI-Designated Cancer Centers to conduct research to develop or expand their capacity and infrastructure to deliver financial navigation services to cancer patients and their families.
 The goal of this workshop is to convene investigators from the funded teams to share findings from their studies and to stimulate conversation about the challenges and opportunities for research to address cancer-related financial hardship.
-To register, visit the NCI event page.

 NCI/AcademyHealth Healthcare Delivery Research Scholars Program -New Webinar: Healthcare Delivery Research and Opportunities in Older Adults with Cancer